wazuh/wazuh-qa/docs/tests/integration/test_agentd/test_agent_auth_enrollment.md

 ## Overview

-These tests will verify different situations that may occur at agent-auth program during enrollment.
+These tests will verify different situations that may occur at `agent-auth` during enrollment.

 ## Objective

-The objective is to check that the parameters sent by the agent-auth program to the AuthD daemon are consistent with its responses.
+The objective is to check if the parameters sent by the `agent-auth` to the `wazuh-authd` daemon are consistent with its responses.

 ## General info